DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

       * rtsAdministrators/resAdministrators/resExecutors ODM roles are given to the CLIENT_ID (which is seen as a user) to manage the client-credentials flow
     - openIdWebSecurity.xml is containing 2 openIdConnectClient liberty configuration :
       * for the web access to Decision Center an Decision Server consoles using userIdentifier="preferred_username" with the Authorization Code flow
-      * for the rest-api call using userIdentifier="preffered_username" with the client-credentials flow
+      * for the rest-api call using userIdentifier="preferred_username" with the client-credentials flow
     - openIdParameters.properties is configuring several features like allowed domains, logout and some internal ODM openid features

 3. Create the Keycloak authentication secret